deepstreamIO/deepstream.io/README.md

 ### Changes compared to http://deepstream.io/

+The main difference compared with the official deepstream is offline synchronization and conflict resolution supported through the storage layer using databases with eventual consistency such as CouchDB.
+This allows for e.g. cross datacenter replication and synchronization as well recovery from network partitions.

  - Removed `CREATEORREAD`, `CREATE`, `DELETE`, `HAS` and `SNAPSHOT` actions.
 All records "exists" in the empty form `{}`.
 Clients should use `READ` and `UPDATE` to achieve the same functionality.
  - Removed `PATCH` action for more robust and easier conflict management.
 Clients should send and listen to `UPDATE` instead.
  - Changed version format to `${version}-${uuid}` for offline conflict resolution.